-THS attendance data vs national indicates that the school exceeded national attendance data for secondary schools.
+THS attendance data vs national indicates that the school exceeded national attendance data for secondary schools with an end of year percentage figure of 94.2%.

-Attainment at the school is good, results for English and Maths are above the national average and the A'level results continue to allow all students to access their destinations of choice b.
-Going concern
+Attainment at the school is good, results for English and Maths are above the national average and the A Level results continue to allow all students to access their destinations of choice.